VisActor/VTable/docs/assets/options/en/table/pivotTable.md

 ## rowHeaderTitle(Object)

-Add a row in the row header to display the dimension name, which can be customized or display the dimensionTitle combined name
+Add a row in the row header to display the dimension name, which can be customized or display the title combined name

 {{ use: pivot-header-title( prefix = '###',) }}

 ## columnHeaderTitle(Object)

-Add a row in the column header to display the dimension name, which can be customized or display the dimensionTitle combined name
+Add a row in the column header to display the dimension name, which can be customized or display the title combined name

 {{ use: pivot-header-title( prefix = '###',) }}